tonethar/IGME-330-Master/notes/pure-function-notes.md

 	}
 ```

-### 4) This is NOT a "Pure Function" - but it is acceptable code if it's located in index.js
+### 4) This is NOT a "Pure Function" - but it IS acceptable code if it's located in index.js or main.js

 ```js